 The English name "Cambodia" is an anglicization of the French "Cambodge", which is a French transliteration of the native name "Kampuchea".

 Its ISO code is KH.

 Cambodia has a mean elevation of 126 m above sea level.
-Its lowest elevation is Gulf of Thailand.
-Its highest elevation is Phnum Aoral which is 1,810m above tall.

 It has a tropical climate with a monsoon season from May to November and a dry season from December to April.
 Its terrain is mostly low with some mountains in the southwest and north.

 Cambodia has a population of 15,957,223 making it the 68th largest in the world.
 The country's population is concentrated heavily around Phnom Penh in the southeast.